 - The timeframe for completion of an expedited internal appeal would seriously jeopardize your life, health, or your ability to regain maximum functioning and you have filed an expedited internal appeal. - The timeframe for completion of standard external review would seriously jeopardize your life, health, or your ability to regain maximum functioning.

-HMS A's internal appeal decision concerns an admission, availability of - HMSA's internal appeal decision concerns an admission, availability of care, continued stay, or health care item or service for which you received emergency services and you have not been discharged from a facility.
+HMSA's internal appeal decision concerns an admission, availability of care, continued stay, or health care item or service for which you received emergency services and you have not been discharged from a facility.